-There are a lot of folk methods for telling if your mare is carrying a foal or not.
+There are a lot of folk methods for telling whether your mare is carrying a foal or not.
 Holding a threaded needle, ring or nail tied to a string over your mare's stomach is not a reliable method of determining a mare's pregnancy.
 Another method involves watching how the mare shakes.
 If she shakes only her head and neck, and not her whole body, she's in foal.
 The theory is that she is protecting her foal by not shaking it around.
 But these methods are not accurate.

-The lack or presence of a heat (estrus) cycle is not a sure indicator of pregnancy.
-Some mares will have a heat cycle despite being in foal.
+The lack or presence of a heat (estrus) cycle is not a sure indicator of pregnancy either.
+Some mares will appear to have a heat cycle despite being in foal.
 Some mares may not show an obvious heat cycle, especially through the fall and winter months.

 The mare should be checked again at about forty days to be sure she's still in foal and that there is no uterine infection that needs attention.